oscrosales/pokedex_on_rails/README.md

 # README

 A Pokédex containing data on the original 151 Pokémon.
-Includes abilities introduced in Generation III.
+Includes types and abilities introduced in later generations.
+Styled using Bulma CSS Framework and seeded with PokéAPI v2.

 ## Models